rosflight/rosflight_firmware/docs/developer-guide/building-flashing.md

-# Developer Documentation
+# Building and Flashing the firmware

 These documents are designed to help developers get up and running with developing new features and understanding the internals of the firmware.
-As of version 0.1, development is only supported on Ubuntu Linux 16.04.
+Development is currently supported only on Ubuntu Linux 16.04.

-## Building Firmware from source
+## Building firmware from source

 To build the firmware, you will need the latest version of the ARM embedded toolchain.
-This can be done with the following commands:
+This can be obtained with the following commands:

 ``` bash
 sudo add-apt-repository ppa:team-gcc-arm-embedded/ppa